Hello fellow wiggler,

 Unscrew the module from your rack and place it on a non conductive surface

-Plug in your USB cable and press the button on the Teensy
+Plug in your USB cable and turn on the rack.

 The uploader should start flashing the chip and after 3 seconds you are up to date.

 Don’t be scared, it’s almost impossible to brick the module.